SSDRC

 If an individual has no back pay or their back pay is less than the maximum amount, the attorney or representative can only collect 25% of whatever back pay is available to the disabled individual and their dependents.
 Sometimes that means nothing if there is no back pay, or a smaller fee for the attorney if there is very little back pay.

 Individuals entering into fee agreements for representation should be careful about the expenses they agree to pay.
-Some attorneys and non-attorney representatives charge incidental expenses (i.e. phone calls, medical records, travel, medical or vocational experts, etc) along with the standard fee amount.
+Some attorneys and non-attorney representatives charge for incidental expenses (i.e. phone calls, medical records, travel, medical or vocational experts, etc) along with the standard fee amount that is mandated by SSA.

 If the attorney or non attorney representative is entitled to 25% of a smaller portion of the back pay, is this dependent upon when the attorney or not attorney came on to the case?
 The answer to this question is that it does not matter when an individual obtains the services of their disability attorney or representative.
-The fee will be 25% of any back payment up to the maximum amount allowable, regardless of when they hired the attorney.
+If the case is won, the fee will be 25% of any back payment up to the maximum amount allowable, regardless of when they hired the attorney.

 1. The chances of winning a social security hearing for disability benefits?